-AD: one of the reasons we love to work with you is because of your passion for working with artisans, in the same way that we work with the finest craftsman.
-Is that important to your clients?
+AD: One of the reasons we love to work with you is because of your passion for working with artisans, is that important to your clients?

-For Christmas specifically, I would always recommend candlelight and a nice centrepiece, but choose something that works with the shape of your table.
+For Christmas specifically, I would always recommend candlelight and a nice centrepiece.
+Choose something that works with the shape of your table.
 All too often people put something in the middle of a long table and forget about the guests at either end.
 It might be something as simple as a brightly coloured runner, or you could have a series of wreaths running along the length.
 And, again, unusual cutlery can add a sense of drama.